pramodkandel/FuzzyCSP/README.md

 1. Download or clone this project.

-2. From the root directory(where setup.py file is), run this in terminal: sudo python setup.py install .
+2. From the main project directory(where setup.py file is), run this in terminal: "sudo python setup.py install" .
 This makes sure the package installs correctly in your system.

 3a.
-To see an example of all the public API use, see test/fuzzy_cs_api_test.py.
-You can run it with this command: python fuzzy_cs_api_test.py
+To see an example of all the public API use, see test/fuzzy_cs_api_test.py.In the terminal,you can run it with this command: "python fuzzy_cs_api_test.py"

 3b.
-To see an example of the public API use for the Genetic Algorithms (GA), see test/n_queen_ga.py and test/university_course_selection_ga.py You can run each file by opening it and running the code (Run Module F5).
+To see an example of the public API use for the Genetic Algorithms (GA), see test/n_queen_ga.py and test/university_course_selection_ga.py.

-Make sure you have PyEvolve installed, and active in the shell you are running the files in.
+Before running those files,make sure you have PyEvolve installed, and active in the shell you are running the files in.
 Information on how to install PyEvolve can be found at: http://pyevolve.sourceforge.net/0_6rc1/intro.html# .

 4. Unit tests for internal functions are placed in test/fuzzy_cs_unittest.py, which you can run as well.